 Even if our development efforts are successful, we may not obtain regulatory approval for any of our current product candidates or any future product candidates in the United States or other jurisdictions, which would prevent us from commercializing our current product candidates and any future product candidates.
-Even if we obtain regulatory approval for our current product candidates and any future product candidates.
-Even if we obtain regulatory approval for our current product candidates and any future product candidates.
-Even if we obtain regulatory approval for our current product candidates and any future product candidates and any future product candidates.
 Even if we obtain regulatory approval for our current product candidates and any future product candidates, any such approval may be subject to limitations, including with respect to the approved indications or patient populations, which could impair our ability to successfully commercialize our current product candidates or any future product candidates.